fireblocks/fireblocks-sdk-js/README.md

 #### Create Internal Wallet Asset

-Parameter:
+Parameters:

-- containerId: ID of the internal wallet to create the asset to
+- `containerId`: ID of the internal wallet to create the asset to
-- assetId: asset type
+- `assetId`: asset type
-- address: Address of the wallet to add
+- `address`: Address of the wallet to add
-- tag
+- `tag`

 ```ts
 const result = await fireblocks.createInternalWalletAsset(